 Introduction to Leadership

-- For middle school campers, this two-week session is an introduction for campers interested in exploring potential and learning the fundamentals of citizenship.
+- For middle school campers, the two-week session is an introduction for campers interested in exploring potential and learning the fundamentals of citizenship.
 Campers gain invaluable life skills through fun activities and adventure-based challenges, reinforcing teamwork, accountability, discipline, and respect.
-Returning campers can follow up their primary leadership classes from previous camps with an advanced curriculum, emphasizing the ore values of responsibility, loyalty, and selfless service, all focused on preparing them for high school
+Returning campers can follow up their primary leadership classes from previous camps with an advanced curriculum, emphasizing the core values of responsibility, loyalty, and selfless service, all focused on preparing them for high school

-- For high school campers, this leadership education course includes group instruction, hands-on learning and outdoor adventures.
+- For high school campers, this leadership education course includes: group instruction, hands-on learning, and outdoor adventures.
 During the two-week session, campers learn to focus on achievement while overcoming physical and mental challenges.

 - For middle school campers, this is a four-week session for younger campers interested in gaining primary- and secondary-level experience by combining both the introduction and principles courses in a four-week period.

 - For high school campers, this four-week course introduces them to the U.S. Army’s high school-level Junior Reserve Officers’ Training Corps (JROTC), focusing on the core values of honor, integrity, and selfless service that motivate campers to succeed.
 Returning campers from a previous summer camp will receive instruction on advanced citizenship and leadership skills that reinforce the confidence and principles learned from their previous training.

 Included as part of the Supplemental Enrichment Options programs are the following electives, each offered in two-week sessions: